 As shown in Table~\ref{tab:gen_methods}, traditional molecular generation approaches such as BRICS and VAE rely on fragment recombination or latent space sampling, essentially exploring variations of existing structures without clear design guidance.
 Consequently, most generated candidates are chemically infeasible or exhibit poor performance.
 Genetic algorithm–based methods, including SMILES-GA and Graph-GA, introduce iterative optimization through mutation and crossover, leading to moderate improvements in validity and average PCE; however, their search remains largely local and heuristic, limiting both diversity and overall performance.
 Among language model-based methods, BioT5 faces significant limitations because it lacks OSC-specific chemical knowledge, making it difficult to generate candidates that meet performance requirements.
 In contrast, general-purpose LLMs like GPT, guided by few-shot prompting with strong examples, can produce more reasonable molecules.
 Nevertheless, without the integration of specialized chemical tools, the few-shot approach still suffers from clear shortcomings in both accuracy and diversity.

+Among the LLM-based baselines, the Vanilla Agent improves validity and average PCE over direct few-shot generation, demonstrating the benefit of iterative refinement.
+However, it remains substantially below OSCAgent, indicating that generic agentic iteration alone is insufficient.
+The retrieval-augmented planning mechanism, specialized multi-agent collaboration, and systematic evaluation feedback are necessary to consistently identify chemically valid and high-performance OSC acceptors.

-In contrast, our proposed OSCAgent demonstrates consistent superiority over all baseline methods.
+In contrast, the proposed OSCAgent demonstrates consistent superiority over all baseline methods.
 By combining the chemical knowledge encoded in LLMs with domain-specific evaluation tools and knowledge-augmented design strategies, OSCAgent is able to generate OSC molecules that are both chemically valid and performance-oriented.
 As shown in Table~\ref{tab:gen_methods}, it achieves the best validity and the highest average PCE, while also obtaining the strongest distributional similarity to real high-performance molecules across multiple fingerprinting metrics.
 These results highlight that OSCAgent not only produces feasible and diverse structures, but also identifies candidates with superior photovoltaic potential, underscoring the advantage of an iterative, knowledge-augmented multi-agent framework for OSC discovery.
-In addition, we also evaluate OSCAgent on open-source LLMs, further confirming its effectiveness (see Appendix~\ref{refggoss}).